bluerobotics/SolarSurferCore/README.md

 ## Overview

 The SolarSurferCore is designed to run on the [3DR APM2.6](https://store.3drobotics.com/products/apm-2-6-kit-1) with the 3DR UBlox GPS/Compass Unit.
-The drivers for the onboard hardware were derived from a number of internet sources and modified for use on this project.
+The drivers for the onboard hardware were derived from a number of Internet sources and modified for use on this project.

 The following hardware is used:

 * Invensense MPU-6000 for compass tilt compensation
 * UBlox GPS using binary communication
 * HMC5883 compass